finaptic/public-documentation/docs/SDK-Guide/android-sdk.md

         // The list of codes explaining the reason of the request outcome.
         // This list will only be populated when request status is "KYC Failed", "KYC Rejected", or "Application Rejected".
         // The list will otherwise be empty.
 The value stored here is one of the code values retrieved from the
-        // ReferenceDataService with dataType set to ReferenceDataService.FAILURE_CODE.
+        // ReferenceDataClient with dataType set to ReferenceDataClient.FAILURE_CODE.

         // You can't retry after getting one of the following error codes:
         // FAILURE_CODE_DEFAULT